tinelix/OpenDSS/README.md

 ### Windows

-To build the program in Windows, use the commands below:
+To build the program in Windows, download the source code of the required libraries and run the commands below:

 ```bat
 REM Set enviroment variables for CroconTUI and OpenDSE include directories...